Your Performance Expectations Reasonable?- Part One

 Managers need to set reasonable and achievable expectations for the work that their employees perform.
 These performance expectations should be specific, objective, observable, measurable, realistic and time-bound.

 There are five strategies that can help managers set expectations that will allow their employees to perform better and reduce their own frustration and stress in the work place.
-We’ll discuss the first two in this blog and the last three in Blog #17.
+We’ll discuss the first two in this blog and the last three in the next blog.

 Strategy #1: Know your employees’ capabilities.